Home (Kit Chan song): Background and release

 The song was originally written for the Sing Singapore festival, which was aimed to inspire Singaporeans with a sense of community spirit and foster a united national identity.

 In 2010, Chan performed the song at the 2010 National Day Parade.
 In 2011, the music video of a new arrangement of the song was launched on Total Defence Day.
 Chan is the executive producer of the music video.
 The new arrangement was performed by 39 local singers (including Chan), accompanied by the Singapore Symphony Orchestra.

 On 25 April 2020 at 7:55 pm (SGT), all Mediacorp, SPH Radio and So Drama!
-Entertainment stations aired a rendition of Home by celebrities and musicians to commemorate the efforts of frontline and migrant workers during the COVID-19 pandemic.
+Entertainment stations aired a rendition of "Home" by celebrities and musicians to commemorate the efforts of frontline and migrant workers during the COVID-19 pandemic.
 Another video featuring ordinary Singaporeans was aired at 10:30 pm the same day.
 In 2023, Chan remade "Home" for its 25th anniversary.

+In August 2026, "Home" was released on vinyl by local studio ART/ST Records.
+Released in an edition of 61 copies to mark Singapore's 61st year of independence, each record was signed by Chan and custom-cut in the shape of the island of Singapore.